xrdocs/application-hosting/_tutorials/2016-09-08-grpc-in-python-for-ios-xr.md

 }
 ```

-Now let's use the client, there is a python example that uses the client called grpc_cfg.py.
+Now let's use the client.
+There is a Python example that uses the client called grpc_cfg.py.
 There are 5 helper functions.
 The init creates a gRPC client object, then there are 4 other functions, each using a different method in gRPC for IOS-XR.
-They read in a json file and pass it to the gRPC server for configs.
+They read in a JSON file and pass it to the gRPC server for configs.

 ```python
 '''